CD8

 CD8 (cluster of differentiation 8) is a transmembrane glycoprotein that serves as a co-receptor for the T-cell receptor (TCR).
 Along with the TCR, the CD8 co-receptor plays a role in T cell signaling and aiding with cytotoxic T cell-antigen interactions.

 Like the TCR, CD8 binds to a major histocompatibility complex (MHC) molecule, but is specific for the MHC class I protein.
+However, while the TCR interacts with the antigen-binding region of MHC-I, the CD8 molecule binds to the α3 domain, a non-variant region of MHC-I located away from the antigen-binding site.

-There are two isoforms of the protein, alpha and beta, each encoded by a different gene.
+There are two isoforms of the protein, alpha (CD8A) and beta (CD8B), each encoded by a different gene.
 In humans, both genes are located on chromosome 2 in position 2p12.
+CD8A is composed of 235 amino acid residues while CD8B consists of 210 residues, these two molecules share only 25 conserved residues.

+Both CD8 chains are type I membrane proteins, each with three main regions: an N-terminal extracellular ectodomain (residues 23–182 in CD8A and 23–170 in CD8B), a single transmembrane helix (residues 183–203 in CD8A and 171–191 in CD8B), and a small cytoplasmic region (residues 204–235 in CD8A and 192–210 in CD8B).
+The ectodomain of CD8 comprises a single immunoglobulin variable (IgV)-like domain and a highly dynamic proline-rich stalk region that connects the IgV domain to the transmembrane helix.